Honorable Tan Parker, Chair, House Committee on Investments & Financial Services

 Ursula Parks, Director, Legislative Budget Board

-HB3336 by Murphy (Relating to general obligation bonds issued by political subdivisions.), Committee Report 1st House, Substituted
+HB3336 by Murphy (Relating to general obligation bonds issued by political subdivisions.), As Introduced

 No significant fiscal implication to the State is anticipated.

 The bill would amend the Election Code and Government Code to require a political subdivision holding an election for general obligation bonds must post any sample ballot prepared for the election on their website.
-The bill would prohibit a political subdivision from issuing a bond to purchase, construct, or improve personal property if the average maturity date of the bonds exceeds 120 percent of the projected average useful life.
+The bill would prohibit a political subdivision from issuing a bond to purchase, construct, or improve if the projected useful life ends before the maturity date of the bond.

-The bill would prohibit a political subdivision from using unspent bond proceeds for any other purpose than what the bonds were issued for unless the specified purpose is accomplished or abandoned and an election is held in which a majority of voters approve the use for a proposed purpose.
+The bill prohibits a political subdivision from using unspent bond proceeds for any other purpose than what the bonds were issued for unless the specified purpose is accomplished or abandoned and an election is held in which a majority of voters approve the use for a proposed purpose.

 The bill would repeal Chapter 1332 of the Government Code.